By Equipment Class, By System, By Fit, By Ship Type, and By Region – Market Forecast, 2025–2034

 System Analysis

 By system, the market is divided into position reference & tracking systems, thruster & propulsion systems, power monitoring systems, DP control systems, and motion & environment sensors.
-The thruster & propulsion systems segment accounted for the largest share in 2024, as these systems are fundamental to vessel maneuverability and station-keeping capabilities.
-They deliver the thrust required to maintain stability in dynamic marine environments, enabling precise positioning during offshore oil exploration, subsea construction, and wind farm installation.
-Advancements in hybrid propulsion technologies and fuel-efficient thrusters are further consolidating the dominance of this segment.
+The thruster and propulsion systems segment dominated the market in 2024, with core maneuverability and station-keeping features.
+They offer thrust for offshore oil stability, subsea construction, and wind farms.
+Hybrid propulsion and fuel-efficient thruster technologies further enhance dominance.

 Fit Analysis